 Investing tax advantages

 401(k)s and IRAs are both powerful tools for building retirement savings.
 Each allows you to invest contributions so they could potentially grow and compound over time.
-Contributions made to a 401(k) are generally pre-tax, and contributions to traditional IRAs can be tax-deductible if you fall within the IRS’s income limits.
-So the account holder may be able to reduce their modified adjusted gross income by contributing to a 401(k) plan or a traditional IRA.
+Contributions made to a 401(k) are generally pre-tax, and contributions to traditional IRAs can be tax-deductible if your income falls within the IRS's prescribed income limits.
+You may be able to reduce your taxable income by contributing to a 401(k) plan or a traditional IRA.
 What’s more, your investments could grow tax-deferred.

-This means that if you earn income from your investments within a 401(k) or IRA, like from dividends or realized capital gains for example, you wouldn't pay taxes on them as long as they remain in the account.
-This differs from non-tax deferred savings vehicles, like a brokerage account where you'd need to pay taxes on income from investments for the year in which the income occurs.
+This means that if you earn income from your investments within a 401(k) or IRA, like from dividends or realized capital gains for example, you wouldn't pay taxes on that income as long as the funds remain invested in the account.
+This differs from non tax-deferred savings vehicles, like a taxable brokerage account, in which you'd need to pay taxes on income from investments for the year in which the income is earned.

 Traditional and Roth account availability

 IRAs and 401(k)s can be traditional or Roth.
-A traditional retirement account means you can generally deduct what you contribute each year from your taxable income, invest your contributions and have them grow tax-deferred, and then you pay income taxes on what you withdraw in retirement.
+A traditional retirement account means you can generally deduct what you contribute each year from your taxable income, invest your contributions and have them grow tax-deferred, and then pay income taxes on what you withdraw in retirement.
+As mentioned above, traditional 401(k) contributions are considered pre-tax since they are deducted from your paycheck before income taxes are paid on the contributions.

-Roth retirement accounts, meanwhile, don’t let you deduct your contributions from taxable income for the year in which they’re made.
-Instead, you make after-tax contributions to a Roth IRA or 401(k) and your contributions and their potential earnings grow tax-free and can be withdrawn federal income tax and penalty free in retirement after age 59½ (the age at which someone can withdraw from a retirement account penalty-free), provided the 5-year aging rule has been met.1
+Roth retirement accounts, meanwhile, don’t let you deduct your contributions from taxable income for the year in which they're made.
+Instead, you make after-tax contributions to a Roth IRA or 401(k), and your contributions and their potential earnings grow tax-free.
+Withdrawals can be made without incurring federal income taxes or penalties after age 59½ (the age at which someone can withdraw from a retirement account penalty-free), provided the 5-year aging rule has been met.1,2

 There are some key things to be aware of with traditional and Roth IRAs in particular: to be eligible to contribute, you need to fall within the IRS’s income limits.
-If you’re a high earner, you might not be able to contribute to a Roth IRA or to deduct your contributions to a traditional IRA, which we’ll discuss more in the section covering the differences between 401(k)s and IRAs.
+If you’re a high earner, you might not be able to contribute to a Roth IRA or to deduct your contributions to a traditional IRA.
+We’ll discuss this more in the section covering the differences between 401(k)s and IRAs.

 Withdrawals before retirement

 You could face taxes and penalties for early withdrawals from retirement accounts before age 59½.
 But there are exceptions.
-Contributions to Roth IRAs can always be withdrawn tax- and penalty-free.
+For example, contributions to Roth IRAs can always be withdrawn tax- and penalty-free.

 Withdrawals in retirement